lrvick/hyve/README.md

 ## Current Features ##

   * Plays nice with all major JS frameworks (jQuery, Mootools etc.)
-  * Can run any javascript function of your choice against each posting retrieved.
+  * Can run any Javascript function of your choice against each posting retrieved.
   * Outputs all data in a normalized format - [USMF][]
   * Supports searching Facebook, Twitter, Identica, Foursquare, Flickr, Picasa, Wordpress, Youtube, Reddit, Digg, and Delicious
   * Indirectly supports Imgur and Vimeo by catching links shared via other services.